malept/thermite/README.md

 Using the cliché Rust+Ruby example, the [`rusty_blank`](https://github.com/malept/rusty_blank) repository contains an example of using Thermite with [ruru](https://github.com/d-unseductable/ruru) to provide a `String.blank?` speedup extension.
+While the example uses ruru, this gem should be usable with any method of integrating Rust and Ruby that you choose.

 ## FAQ